raven-os/albinos/API_doc/Overview.md

 A configuration is represented by a series of instructions.
 The most basic instruction is a setting, which can alias another setting.
-You can also unset an alias or remove an existing setting.
+It's also possible to unset an alias or remove an existing setting.
 If a setting is already set, it is overridden.
 ```c
 struct Config *awesomeConfig;